-Though you can use Single Autofocus to rack focus to a subject, if you want the focus to change during recording you will have to have Continuous Autofocus selected.
+Though you can use Single Autofocus to rack focus to a subject, if you want the focus to change during recording, you will have to have Continuous Autofocus selected.

-Be wary though.
+Be wary, though.
 Many cameras have Continuous Autofocus settings but do not adjust focus during recording.
 Additionally, you must make sure that your lens and camera are compatible.

-In regards to the Autofocus Area Modes, all are functional under Continuous Autofocus.
+Regarding the Autofocus Area Modes, all are functional under Continuous Autofocus.
 It is up to you to select the best option.

 I’ve found that the Zone is best if you need to move quickly.
 You can then set the focus area depending on your framing.